hacs/integration/.github/ISSUE_TEMPLATE/feature_request.md

 ## Implementation

-How do you see this beeing implemented?
+How do you see this being implemented?

 ## Alternatives